Skip to contents

 Finding Files by Type

-bidser provides several ways to find files.
-Let’s start with the most common neuroimaging file types:
+Let’s find the most common neuroimaging file types:

 # Find all anatomical T1-weighted images